 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."

 You don’t have to travel to California or France to spend time in the middle of wine country.
 There are two wine producing regions located right in Arizona!
-In Northern Arizona, there is the Prescott and Verde Valley which has hundreds of acres of vineyards on rolling hills.
+In Northern Arizona, there are the Prescott and Verde Valleys which has hundreds of acres of vineyards on rolling hills.
 The hot days and cool nights are the perfect recipe for delicious grapes and great tasting wine.
 There are also two wine regions in Southern AZ about an hour apart – the Willcox and the Sonoita-Elgin regions.
 There is nothing quite like camping and enjoying nature with a bottle of locally-sourced delicious wine to enjoy.
 Here are a few of the best campsites in Arizona’s Wine Country.